-HRI,inc Call or Text Today (605) 593-7115
+HRI,inc Call Today (605) 415-8340

 After a student’s general inquiry of enrollment, the Director of Admissions will contact the student in order to conduct an entrance interview with interested students.
 The interview, either phone or in-person, will determine the student’s capacity and intent for the education provided at Hot Rod Institute.
 The interview will also provide the student with greater understanding of the practices, equipment, and facilities at Hot Rod Institute.